Opening the era of quasar host studies at high redshift with JWST: Results

 We only use the host magnitudes obtained by \jwst\ filters to perform our SED fitting since the reliability of host magnitudes from \hst\ is highly uncertain.
 The SED fitting also requires errors on the magnitudes, which are estimated using the scatter of the magnitude inference from the top-5 ranked PSFs fits.
 If the scatter is below 0.15 mag, we fix the uncertainty at this value to account for a reported systematic error.
-For AEGIS 482 and SDSS1419+5254, we adopt 0.4 mag for the error since their results are provided by a single PSF.
-For our sample at $z>2$, seven \jwst\ filters cover above and below the 4000~\angstrom\ break; thus, the SED fitting should provide a reliable best-fit galaxy template.
+For AEGIS 482 and SDSS1419+5254, we adopt 0.4 mag for the error for F444W filter, since these results are provided by a single PSF.
+During the SED fitting process, these errors will be used to assess the posterior probability distribution for SED parameters such as ages, stellar mass, and dust attenuation, and to perform a Markov Chain Monte Carlo routine to constrain the likelihood of these parameters.
+For our sample at $z>2$, the seven \jwst\ filters span wavelengths above and below the 4000~\angstrom\ break; thus, the SED fitting should provide a reliable best-fit galaxy template.
 Unfortunately, SDSS1419 currently only has observations with F200W and F444W, both above the 4000~\angstrom\ break.
 The SED fits are presented in Figure~\ref{fig:sed_spec} with the exception of SDSS1419.
 We note that SDSS1420A at $z=1.646$ has a marginal detection with ACS/F814W.
 As a constraint, we use five times the inferred flux from the F814W filter to set up an upper limit on the SED fit to constrain the strength of the 4000~\angstrom\ break.
 The host stellar inference, including \smass, SFR, and age, is given at the end of Table~\ref{table:sample}.

 We classify the quasar hosts into star-forming and quiescent galaxies using the rest-frame U-V and V-J colors inferred by our model SED fits as done in \citet{vdW+2014}.
 For reference, we plot galaxy samples from CANDELS~\citep{vdW+2012, vdW+2014} at the equivalent redshifts to our sample (i.e., $1.6<z<3.5$), see Figure~\ref{fig:sizemass} - left.
 The distribution shows that the quasar hosts are mainly located in a star-forming region.
-One quasar host is at the boundary, possibly indicating that the host galaxy is close to transitioning to a more quiescent state.
+One quasar host is at the boundary, possibly indicating that the host galaxy is close to transitioning to a more quiescent state, likely given its high stellar mass ($\sim2\times10^{11}$ M$_{\odot}$).
 Broadly, these results are consistent with numerous studies that demonstrate an association between AGN/quasar activity and ongoing star formation over a wide range of cosmic time.